Jim Harbaugh expects 4 Michigan State players to be charged

 McBurrows and Green went up the tunnel alongside the Spartans following the game while many of Michigan’s players were waving their rivals off the field and other Wolverines were celebrating near the stadium’s student section.

-“They were walking up the tunnel,” Harbaugh said when asked why Green and McBurrows were not with the rest of their teammates.
+”Those two players did the same thing the Penn State game, did the same thing the previous games,” Harbaugh said when asked why Green and McBurrows were not with the rest of their teammates. ”They go up the tunnel with the other players.”

-University of Michigan Deputy Police Chief Melissa Overton said Saturday night that an investigation began in partnership with Michigan State police, Michigan’s athletic department and the Wolverines’ football program.
+University of Michigan Deputy Police Chief Melissa Overton said an investigation began Saturday night in partnership with Michigan State police, Michigan’s athletic department and the Wolverines’ football program.

 Tucker said the school is working with law enforcement, Michigan State and Michigan campus leadership, and the Big Ten Conference to evaluate what happened, including identifying other players who were involved in the altercations and contributing factors.